 Checklists, assessments and stern looks over pince-nez is as far from coaching supervision as can be imagined!

-Far from being at the centre of enquiry, coaching skills or intervention is just one dimension that my coach-supervisee and I might explore.
+Far from being at the centre of our conversation, the coaching skills of my supervisee is just one aspect of their experience I might explore.
 I’m interested in how my supervisee is feeling and managing themselves in their work.
 I’m interested in the impact that their sharing of their work has on me, and what that might be saying about their experience.
-I’m interested in how the client being coached is impacted, and how my supervisee and their client are relating.
+I’m interested in how the client being coached is impacted, and how my supervisee and their client are relating together.
 I’m interested in the whole field of interaction in the client–coach–supervisor context.
 Together, we engage in a rich, textured exploration of the coaching.

-In other words, I help my supervisee to take a big step back from the minute-by-minute coaching process and explore what is going on systemically, contextually, emotionally, practically, interpersonally and intrapersonally.
-My job, in essence, is to create a space where all this can surface for the wellbeing and increasing competence and confidence of my coach-supervisee.
+In other words, I help my supervisee to take a step back from the minute-by-minute coaching process and explore what is going on systemically, contextually, emotionally, practically, interpersonally and intrapersonally.
+My job as a supervisor, in essence, is to create a space where all this can surface for the wellbeing and increasing competence and confidence of the supervisee.

-Coaching supervision is still a new field, and whereas supervision is commonplace, indeed essential, in disciplines such as psychotherapy, it is still a relative luxury in coaching.
+Coaching supervision is still a new field, and whereas supervision is commonplace, indeed essential, in disciplines such as psychotherapy, it is still a relative newcomer to coaching.
 I believe it’s time for this to change.
 For anyone carrying out a reasonable amount of coaching, supervision is a hugely valuable contribution to their growth and development.